-Finally, since $N$ is a module in $H'$, if it is not a critical clique, there exist $u \in N$, a vertex $v$ in the same module as $u$ in $H'$ and a vertex $w\in \bigcup_{i=1}^l P_i$ not affected by $F$ such that $vw \notin E(H)$.
-If $N$ intersects at least two maximal cliques of $H'$ there exist two non adjacent vertices $x,y \in H'$ that are adjacent to both $u$ and $v$.
-The vertices $\{u,v,w,x,y\}$ induce a dart in $H$ since $w$ is only adjacent to $u$.
+Finally, since $N$ is a module in $H'$, if it is not a critical clique, there exist $u \in N$, a vertex $v$ in the same critical clique as $u$ in $H'$ and a vertex $w\in \bigcup_{i=1}^l P_i$ not affected by $F$ such that $vw \notin E(H)$.
+If $N$ intersects at least two maximal cliques of $H'$ there exist two non-adjacent vertices $x,y \in V(H')$ that are adjacent to both $u$ and $v$.
+The vertex set $\{u,v,w,x,y\}$ induces a dart in $H$ since $w$ is only adjacent to $u$.
 It remains that $N$ is a critical clique or intersects exactly one maximal clique of $H'$. \end{proof}

 \begin{polyrule} Let $(G=(V,E),k)$ be an instance of \SCE{}.
-Let $B_1,\dots , B_l$ be disjoint $1$-SC-branches of $G$ with attachment points $P_1,\dots ,P_l$ which have the same neighborhood $N$ in $G\backslash \bigcup_{i=1}^l V(B_i)$ and form a disjoint union of cliques $Q_1,\dots Q_r$ in $G[P_1\cup\dots \cup P_l]$.
+Let $B_1,\dots , B_l$ be disjoint $1$-SC-branches of $G$ with attachment points $P_1,\dots ,P_l$ which have the same neighborhood $N$ in $G\setminus \bigcup_{i=1}^l V(B_i)$ and form a disjoint union of cliques $Q_1,\dots Q_r$ in $G[P_1\cup\dots \cup P_l]$.
 Assume that $\Sigma_{i=1}^l |P_i| > 2k+1$, then : \begin{itemize} \item If $r=1$, remove the vertices $\bigcup_{i=1}^l V(B_i)$, add two adjacent cliques $K$ and $K'$ of size $k+1$ with neighborhood $N$ and a vertex $u_K$ adjacent to every vertex of $K$. \item If $r>1$ and $(\Sigma_{i=1}^l |P_i|) - \max_{1\leq j \leq r}\{|Q_j|\} > k$, remove the vertices $\bigcup_{i=1}^l V(B_i)$ and add two non-adjacent cliques of size $k+1$ with neighborhood $N$. \end{itemize} \end{polyrule}